ihmeuw/cascade-at/docs/dev/covariate_design.rst

 ================

 EpiViz-AT classifies covariates as country and study types.
-The country are 0 or 1 and are specific to the bundle.
+The country are 0 or 1 and are specific to the model version settings.
 The country are floating-point values defined for every age / location / sex / year.

 The strategy for parsing these and putting them into the model is to